9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-The monad won\'t care what the values are: they might be random numbers,
+The monad won't care what the values are: they might be random numbers,
 or names for temporary files, or identifiers for HTTP cookies.

 Within the monad, every time a consumer asks for a value, the `next`
 action will take the next one from the list and give it to the consumer.
-Each value is wrapped in a `Maybe` constructor in case the list isn\'t
+Each value is wrapped in a `Maybe` constructor in case the list isn't
 long enough to satisfy the demand.

 :::: captioned-content